 I was a total disbeliever at the resting OCV of a flooded battery that has sat 100% uncharged for nearly 9 months.
 I grabbed my refractometer and performed specific gravity checks on each cell.
 They all agreed and all agreed with the DVM at the SOC..

 So this causes one to wonder why there is all the concern around self discharge> I have to assume that nearly 20-30 days of this summer saw the shed temps well over 110F.
 The shed is not insulated and has a black asphalt roof.
 If we are to believe OCV and SG readings it puts this battery at approx 90% SOC after at least 9 months of sitting there un-charged.

 Interesting n=1 data, to say the least......

 OK off to charge and equalize this battery...
 Face palm.............

 EDIT 10-28-13: I finally got a chance to perform an equalization, a few deep cycles to 11.7V then full recharges, and then conducted a 20 hour capacity test on this battery.
-It completed the test with 87.4% of the 20 hour rated capacity.
-The rated Ah capacity is 125Ah and I got 109.25Ah's out of the battery at a 6.25A load before it hit 10.5V at 80F.
+It completed the test with 78.8% of the 20 hour rated capacity.

-Considering this battery sat uncharged & untouched through an entire winter AND an entire Maine summer I find that pretty darn amazing.
-I have no explanation for how the summer heat in that shed did not destroy this battery.
-I would have through the stratification alone would have murdered it but perhaps the winter hibernation also inhibits the effects of stratification too?
+Considering this battery sat uncharged & untouched through an entire winter and an entire Maine summer I find that pretty darn amazing.
+I have no explanation for how the summer heat in that shed did not destroy this battery?
+I would have thought the stratification alone would have murdered it but perhaps the winter hibernation also inhibits the negative effects of stratification too?